 1. Length of ownership

 How long have you owned the property?
-22 years
+6 years amd 1 month

 2. Council tax

 Which Council Tax band is your property in?
-(Please circle)

-A B C D E F G H
+(Please circle) A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

-On street
+● On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Don't know

 5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
 Yes / No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
+Yes / Ne If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
 Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (vidates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e estate agent.
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): vith approximate New patio doors in replacement of garage door Please give any guarantees which you received for this work to your solicitor or e state agent.

-a.
+7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial heating system is one which does not heat all the main rooms of the partial heating is the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes / partial - what kind of central heating is there (Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating e?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating).
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating g system May 2020 b.
-When was your central heating system or partial central heating g system May 2020 b.
-When was your central heating system or partial central heating g system May 2020 installed? c.
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas fired If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed?
+Unsure c.
 Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with whave a maintenance contract: which you d.
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is 10 years old? less than Yes / No 9.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage property while you have owned it? e to your Yes /No If you have answered yes, is the damage the subject of any ou insurance claim? tstanding Yes / No b.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
 Are you aware of the existence of asbestos in your property?
 Yes / No If you have answered yes, please give details: